ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/typescript.md

 ### Configuration

-In addition to be able to author your components, SSR pages, and API routes in TypeScript, you can also author your configuration file (and plugins) in TypeScript by using a _greenwood.config.ts_ file.
+In addition to being able to author your components, SSR pages, and API routes in TypeScript, you can also author your configuration file (and plugins) in TypeScript by using a _greenwood.config.ts_ file.

 <!-- prettier-ignore-start -->